stallewar/OpenMqMessageToNull/README.md

 # OpenMqMessageToNull
 Simple application for tests proposes.
-Consumes jms messages, from one queue, produced by multilplpe Glassfish OpenMq brokers.
+Consumes jms messages, from one queue, produced by multilple Glassfish OpenMq brokers.